ethanward91/component-ui/README.md

  import {Router} from 'component/router';
 ```

-The current implementation for routing is using the ngRoute module.
+The current implementation for routing is using the ngRoute module (working on moving to ui-router).
 So our API for the Router decorator is as follows:
 ```javascript
 	@Router({
     	url: '#/myUrl'